msoud7/leisure-python-projects/pomodoro_project/README.txt

 - Keep everything in the same directory
 - Do not enter any values higher than 60 minutes
 - Click the application to start
+- Download all additional files for proper visuals and sound effects!